 - 1/3 are in medicine/bioscience careers

-- 1/3 are in computer science/MIS, research, physics & chemistry, education, applied & computational math, economics & finance, marketing, law and many other fields
+- the rest are in computer & data science/MIS, research, physics & chemistry, education, applied & computational math, economics & finance, marketing, law and many other fields

 - Some 85% are choosing science, technology, engineering and mathematics (STEM) fields for their professions